ramsaycarslaw/mt/README.md

 ```

 ### GNU/Linux
-Requires a small modification to the Makefile as well as having gcc and make installed.
+equires a small modification to the Makefile as well as having gcc and make installed.
 In the Makefile: change
 ```
 CC = clang
 ```